phillisb/trtc/README.md

 # trtc
 My attempt at The Raytracer Challenge by Jamis Buck.
 I typically work with legacy MS Office code so this was my attempt to push the VBA envelope.
-It is also an opportunity to use/learn class modules
+It is also an opportunity to use/learn VBA class modules.

+This project is a work in progress.
+All the images were generated with this code, but some knowledge of Excel & VBA is currently required.
+Working on an interface or rules to run the examples

+This site is also a work in progress.
+I'm learning how to use this site

 -----------------------------------------------------------------------------
  Chapter 1.
 Tuples, Points, and Vectors